 Two of Beatrice's sons, Leopold Mountbatten and Maurice, Prince of Battenburg inherited the haemophilia gene from their mother.
 Maurice was killed whilst engaged in active service in the Ypres Salient during the First World War.
 At Princess Beatrice's request, he was buried among his men in the Ypres Town Commonwealth War Graves Commission Cemetery.
 Leopold lived to the age of 32, dying during a hip operation in 1922.

-Alfonso is reported to to have never forgiven his wife for passing the disease into the Spanish Royal bloodline.
-Both children were dressed in padded suits to prevent their undergoing knocks which might result in a life threatening hemorrhage.
+Alfonso is reported to have never forgiven his wife for passing the disease into the Spanish Royal bloodline.
+Both children were dressed in padded suits to prevent their undergoing knocks which might result in a life-threatening haemorrhage.
 Alfonso later renounced his rights to the throne of Spain to marry a commoner, Edelmira Sampedro Ocejo y Robato.
 A car accident led to his early death in 1938.

-Princess Beatrice died in her sleep on the 26th October 1944 aged eighty seven.
-Her funeral was held at St George's chapel Windsor and she was interred in the Royal vault.
-On the 28th August 1945 her body was reinterred at the side of her husband at St Mildred's Church on the Isle of Wight.
+Princess Beatrice died in her sleep on the 26th October 1944 aged eighty-seven.
+Her funeral was held at St George's Chapel Windsor and she was interred in the Royal Vault.
+On the 28th of August 1945, her body was reinterred at the side of her husband at St Mildred's Church on the Isle of Wight.